Note 3 - Revenue Disclosures

 noneof which require estimation.
 The Company believes its franchising arrangements do

-606,the Company will record advertising fees received under franchise agreements as advertising fund revenue.
+606,the Company recognizes advertising fees received under franchise agreements as advertising fund revenue.
 Under previously issued accounting guidance for franchisors, advertising revenue and expense were recognized in the same amount in each period.
 That guidance was superseded by ASC

 606such that advertising expense